menu

 Demographics

-In terms of college education, Nashville is nearly on par with the US average for all cities of 21.84%: 17.64% of adults 25 and older in Nashville have a bachelor's degree or advanced degree.
+The education level of Nashville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.64% of adults 25 and older in Nashville have a college degree.

 The per capita income in Nashville in 2022 was $32,733, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $130,932 for a family of four.
 However, Nashville contains both very wealthy and poor people as well.